 Other things are factored in as well.
 The number of assets a person has factors against the loan, meaning that the more assets a person has (debt) can affect whether a person gets the loan or not.
 If a person has a large amount of credit card debt, they are unlikely to get a loan unless they’ve shown a history of paying off other loans and improving their credit history.

 Properties can range from the house to the land to the shared real estate.
 This last part goes by the dubious name of timeshare and there are statistics to support that dubiousness.
 They are:

 - According to the 2016 U.S. Shared Vacation Ownership Consolidated Owners Report, nearly 7% of U.S. households (9.2 million) own one or more types of a shared vacation ownership product.

 Many consider it a scam.
-This is in part due to the pressure sales tactics of those selling timeshares, which involves putting people in timeshare location, wining and dining them, then pressuring them to buy using sales tactics similar to selling a car.
+This is in part due to the pressure sales tactics of those selling timeshares, which involve putting people in timeshare locations, wining and dining them, then pressuring them to buy using sales tactics similar to selling a car.
 People get roped in or feel pressured.
 Then they spend thousands of dollars.

 Getting rid of a timeshare requires a lawyer.
 Getting rid of a timeshare might involve a warranty deed in lieu of a foreclosure form.
 There are timeshare lawyers that can help with getting rid of a timeshare.
 A timeshare lawyer will likely know all the ropes in order to start the process of getting rid of a timeshare.